suffolklibraries/lgc/content/collections/events/wild-families-31-07.md

   [01473 890089](tel:01473890089)
 updated_by: c2a9acd7-26be-4f49-89cb-918d0960210a
-updated_at: 1740666338
+updated_at: 1740666935
 duplicated_from: 1dd33fe0-a0a5-4ca5-9467-5b09e005a84a
 accessibility_information:
   - 'Accessible toilets'
 ---
-A woodland themed family activity session.
+A butterfly themed family activity session.